Do you need the manufacturer’s instruction manual to assemble a tower?

 Sometimes even components from different models of tower made by the same manufacturer are also not compatible.

-To determine if a tower from one manufacturer might be compatible with another make of tower, we issued the PASMA Compatibility Protocol in 2010.
+To determine if a tower from one manufacturer might be compatible with another make of tower, PASMA issued a Compatibility Protocol which was last revised in 2023.
 The Compatibility Protocol lays out the principles that need to be followed by manufacturers to determine the potential for compatibility.

 Amongst other things, the protocol requires that any claims of compatibility are verified by an independent third party approved body.
 The manufacturer and the independent third party approved body will determine what checks and tests it needs to carry to demonstrate conformance with the PASMA Compatibility Protocol.

-Only mix components from different towers where that third party verification has been carried out and the manufacturer claiming compatibility can provide you with evidence of that fact.
+Only use components from different towers where that third party verification has been carried out and the manufacturer claiming compatibility can provide you with evidence of that fact.

 A further requirement of the PASMA Protocol is that manufacturers claiming compatibility with other makes of tower, must issue user instructions which cover the mixing of the components from the different towers.
 It is vital that before mixing and matching components, you read those instructions carefully as it will highlight any operational differences between the two towers.